BobbigGao/Steam-Game-Recommender/doc/DatabaseDesign.md

 4. **categoryMultiplayer**: if a game has multiplayer functionality, a boolean attribute
 5. **categoryCoop** if a game has co-op functionality, a boolean attribute
 6. **categoryMMO**: if a game has MMO functionality, a boolean attribute

+This entity is designed with the following assumptions:
+1. Every game can be part of multple categories for play style

 ## Relations